jmcdice/jmcdice.github.io/_posts/2024-11-13-agent_saloon.md

 ### The IRC-Style Interface

-One unique aspect of our implementation is the IRC-style logging, which makes the agent interactions visible and engaging:
+I've always loved IRC: One unique aspect of this implementation is the IRC-style logging - see screenshot at the top.
+This is just cool.

-Note: <screenshot goes here>

 ## The Complete Book Generation Flow